 And they ship with plastic-free packaging (recycled paper padding, paper tape, and no slick marketing inserts).

-1. A Self-Cleaning, Virus-Killing Water Bottle
+1. A Self-Cleaning, Sanitizing Water Bottle

-It’s also the perfect gift for anyone who buys bottled water because “tap water isn’t clean.”
+This is the perfect gift for anyone who buys bottled water because “tap water isn’t clean.”

 LARQ bottles have a UV-C light in the cap that automatically kills viruses and bacteria in your water, which also improves the taste of some tap water.
 (And keeps the inside of the bottle from getting stinky.)